agama-project/agama/doc/multi_process_backend.md

-## Multi Process Backend
+## Multi-Process Backend

-It is attempt to have backend consisting of several dbus services that communicates between.
+The idea is to have a backend consisting of several services that communicate via D-Bus.
+The goals of such an approach are:

-The goal of attempt is to verify that having separate services can speed up probing phase and maybe even slightly installation one.
-Also it will help with responsivness, so for long running tasks like software installation other parts of DBus can still respond and only software part is blocked.
+* Parallelize as much work as possible, especially relevant during probing.
-The secondary goal is to have smaller dbus services that can be easier to reuse and have more formal API in between.
+* Keep service responsiveness even when a long-running task is running.
-When considering threads versus separate processes, the choice pick was for processes, because threads is known to cause several issues to yast and also it is easier to avoid race condition using processes.
-And we also already use dbus for process communication.
+* Improve reusability by building smaller D-Bus-based services.

-### POC
+## Processes or threads

-When thinking about POC initial thought was to pick storage as it has very limited set of dependencies, but for POC it is needed both side of communication -> into process and out of process.
-And sadly storage-ng API is so rich and bootloader use quite big part of it, so having all of it exposed on DBUS makes it hard.
-So picked part which should be easy in context of dinstaller is users.
-Reasons are
+We decided to go for processes instead of threads because the latter are known to cause problems to YaST and it is easier to avoid race conditions.
+Moreover, we could even reimplement any of those services in a different language in the future.

-1. users is also new enough, so code well covered
+## Proof-of-concept

-2. other parts of dinstaller do not use users
+Untangling the YaST code into different processes is quite a challenging task.

-So it needs just to be sure that users communication goes over dbus with other parts of YaST that is used in DInstaller.
+Take the *storage* API as an example: other components, like *bootloader*, use its API extensively.
+Hence we decided to extract the *users handling* part in the first place.
+Of course, in terms of speed and responsiveness, it does not bring much benefit, but we thought it was a good starting point because:

-The most important ones are software and storage because both has lock on process ID, so another dbus process cannot get it.
+1. Users handling was (partially) refactored recently, so it is well covered by unit tests.

-Found dependencies of users:
+2. No other D-Installer component relies on users handling.

-- MailAliases ( depends on MailTable ) and other parts of dinstall does not depend on it.
-So no action is needed.
+### Users

-- ShadowConfig that uses CFA to modify login.defs which is used also from Security.
-Looks like Security is not used in other parts of d-installer.
+We found these dependencies:

-  Even transitively.
+- `MailAliases` (which depends on `MailTable`): no other D-Installer component depends on it.
-- Autologin that uses many modules including packages which can be tricky.
+- `ShadowConfig` uses CFA to modify the `login.defs` file, which is also used by `Security`.
+However, it looks like `Security` is not used in other parts of D-installer.
-  It basically checks which of supported Display Managers are available.
+- `Autologin`, which uses many modules, including packages, can be tricky.
+It basically checks which supported Display Managers are available.
-- ProductFeatures which should be in dinstaller replaced by Config.
-It can mean that each process needs to evaluate dinstaller config.
-Ignored in POC for now.
+- `ProductFeatures`, which should be replaced with D-Installer configuration mechanism.
+Ignored by now.

-What was agreed:
+We reached these agreements:

-- for POC it uses Y2DIR with modified dependent modules that uses dbus to provide info.
-It is now located at `service/lib/dinstaller/dbus/y2dir` where is modified yast sources
+- This PoC uses a special directory (`service/lib/dinstaller/dbus/y2dir`) which contains a modified version of the dependencies.
+This directory is added to `Y2DIR`, so these modules are used instead of the original ones.
-- Having `DInstaller::DBus::Clients for dbus clients that is needed to communicate between different processes.
+- Having `DInstaller::DBus::Clients` for D-Bus clients that are needed to communicate between different processes.

-### Future steps
+## Future steps

-- For questions we agreed that it should be separate DBus services that have two APIs - one for Clients that discover new questions and reply to them and one for Services which asks questions and then get notified that result is available.
+- We agreed on using a separate process for questions.
+The API should allow to asking questions and replying to them.
-- The next step is to have separate service for Software as it can have the biggest impact due to its slow probe and installation.
-So we can do next evaluation when we have it and do software probing asynchronous.
+- Software is the most time-consuming aspect of the installation, so we should aim to move it to a separate process.